To plan your trip, here are some of the practical details you should know about Jordan

-> A visa can also be obtained at Amman International Airport or at any other border crossing except King Hussein Bridge for the current rate of US.D 29.00 per person for individual travelers and free of charge for groups of 5 people or more with Visa List
+> A visa can also be obtained at Amman International Airport or at any other border crossing except King Hussein Bridge for the current rate of JD 40 per person

-> Visas are valid for two weeks, but can be extended at any police station.
+> Visas are valid for one month, but can be extended at any police station.

 > Some visa restrictions may still apply for some nationalities, please ask us for an updated list.

 The departure tax from Jordan is to be paid at the three land borders of Sheikh Hussein Border, King Hussein Bridge, and Aqaba Border.
 In addition, to the departure tax from Aqaba port for those travelling by sea to Egypt.
-The current rate is US.D 15.00 per person.
+The current rate is JD 10 per person.
 The departure tax from Amman airport should be included in the airline ticket.